 It’s pumpkin flavor, not actual pumpkin, in this fall riff on a classic.
 But the spiced, sweet flavor is still nostalgic.

-This isn’t 100% confirmed, but Thomas’ Pumpkin Spice Bagels usually slip onto store shelves with little fanfare in September.
 You might be able to find dairy-free pumpkin spice bagels at your local bagel shop, but Thomas’ “jumbo” bagels are readily available in many stores and these are unbelievably vegan.

 If you’re a Special K fan, then you will probably love this fall variation that’s spiked with real cinnamon, nutmeg, ginger, and allspice.